NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 - NIRD HOME: `dusage`
 - NIRD PROJECTS: `dusage -p <project_ID>`

-## Transfer data -
+## Transfer data

+### Practical
+Use `screen` to transfer data (to avoid that your data stops transfering when you shut down the window).
+See [techstuff](https://github.com/NorwegianVeterinaryInstitute/BioinfTraining/blob/master/techstuff.md)

 As space both on SAGA and NIRD will be limited, and not everything will be totally functional at the beginning, a good organisation is vital.
-Therefore: please clean and sort your files before transfer of your data from ABEL to NIRD
+Therefore: please clean and sort your files before transfer of your data from ABEL to NIRD.

-## One or fiew files: `scp <source> <destination>`
+### One or fiew files: `scp <source> <destination>`
 > Not for your initial transfer data from Abel to NIRD, but you can use that afterwards to tranfer between SAGA and NIRD

 Examples: